idrc-Battlecode-2021/Battlecode2022/src/bot5/Desc.md

 # Bot 5
 Uses bot 4 as a base

-Added defense method to archons spawns miners in 2 to 1 ratio to soldiers, changes to 1 to 1 once enemy has been sighted
+Added defense method back to archons spawns miners in 2 to 1 ratio to soldiers, changes to 1 to 1 once enemy has been sighted

 selectPriorityTargetting